andreasneuber/locust-python-example/README.md

 The tests were written for https://github.com/andreasneuber/automatic-test-sample-site.
 Readme in that repo has further details how to set it up.

+## IDE used
+PyCharm

 ## Setup
+- Clone repo.
+- Click on interpreter info (usually) displayed in bottom right corner of IDE.
+- Add New Interpreter > Add Local Interpreter... > Virtualenv Environment: New > OK
+- Then...
 ```
-pip install locust
+pip install -r requirements.txt

 locust -V
 ```

 ## Run tests via WebUI
-Tests are located in locustfile.py
+Tests are located in `locustfile.py`

 Make sure you are in root folder of project, execute in terminal: `locust` then open http://localhost:8089/ in browser, add http://localhost:8000 as host url.